Shanaze Reade: Olympic Games

 Reade is still active in track racing but concentrated on BMX for the event's first inclusion in the Olympic Games in 2008.
 Having successfully defended her crown at the 2008 world championships, Reade was named the sole woman member of the United Kingdom BMX Olympic team by British Cycling on 9 July 2008.
 She was the favourite to win the gold medal in the women's BMX event.

 She crashed in the first qualifying heat time trial, but the second heat saw Reade set second fastest time.
 As the best of both times was counted; she advanced to the semi-finals.
-They were run in three heats, with riders accumulating points dependendent on placings.
+They were run in three heats, with riders accumulating points dependent on placings.
 Despite crashing in the first heat, Reade gained enough points to put her through to the final.
 The final round saw Reade ride slightly more conservatively conceding the lead to Anne-Caroline Chausson on the first berm.
 She crashed again on the final berm when she clipped Chausson's rear wheel, conceding the chance of a medal.
 She did not finish the race.